jklarenbeek/futilsjs/README.md

 console.log('an array is not a pure object ', a !== true);
 ```

 Tadaaa!
 Have fun using futilsjs!
+(BUT AGAIN, DON'T USE IT THIS WAY!)

 ## ## git clone and install futilsjs